← Back to Engineering Projects

 Step 8

-Take 2 wheels, 1 thin skewer and the rest of the straw.
+Step 8: Take 2 wheels, 1 skewer and the straw.

 Step 9